 Delegator: Local Government Express Power to Local Government Act 1995: Delegate: s 5.42 Delegation of some powers or duties to the CEO. s 5.43 Limitations on delegations to the CEO.
 Express Power or Local Government Act 1995: Duty Delegated: s 3.58(2) & (3) Disposing of Property.
-Delegate: Chief Executive Officer Function: 1.
-Authority to dispose of property to: Function: Authority to dispose of property to: a. the highest bidder at public auction [s 3.58(2)(a); b. the person who at public tender called by the local government makes what is, considered by the delegate to be, the most acceptable tender, whether or not it is the highest tender [s 3.58(2)(b)].
+Delegate: Chief Executive Officer Function: Authority to dispose of property to: a. the highest bidder at public auction [s 3.58(2)(a); b. the person who at public tender called by the local government makes what is, considered by the delegate to be, the most acceptable tender, whether or not it is the highest tender [s 3.58(2)(b)].
 Authority to dispose of property by private treaty only in accordance with section 3.58(3) and prior to the disposal, to consider any submissions received following the giving of public notice [s.
 3.58(3)].
 Council Conditions on this Delegation: Disposal of real property is excluded from this delegation.
 When determining the method of disposal: (a) Where a public auction is determined as the method of disposal: Reserve price has been set by independent valuation.
-Where the reserve price is not achieved at auction, negotiation may be undertaken to achieve the sale at up to a -10% variation on the set reserve price. (b) Where a public tender is determined as the method of disposal and the tender does not achieve a reasonable price for the disposal of the property, then the CEO is to determine if better value could be achieved through another disposal method and if so, must determine not to accept any tender and use an alternative disposal method.
+Where the reserve price is not achieved at auction, negotiation may be undertaken to achieve the sale at up to a -10% variation on the set reserve price.

 determined as having a nil market value, then the disposal must ensure environmentally responsible disposal.
-Express Power to Sub-Delegate: Local Government Act 1995: s 5.44 CEO may delegate some powers and duties to other employees Sub-Delegate/s: CEO Conditions on this Sub-Delegation: Director Community planning Director Corporate Services Executive Manager Infrastructure Executive Manager Sustainability and Environment Manager Finance Conditions on the CEO delegation also apply to the sub-delegation. this Sub-Delegation.
+Express Power to Sub-Delegate: Local Government Act 1995: s 5.44 CEO may delegate some powers and duties to other employees Sub-Delegate/s: CEO Conditions on Director Community planning Director Corporate Services Executive Manager Infrastructure Executive Manager Sustainability and Environment Manager Finance Conditions on the CEO delegation also apply to the this Sub-Delegation: sub-delegation.
 Each person to whom a power or duty is delegated must keep records in accordance with regulations in relation to the exercise of the power or the discharge of the duty.
 Compliance Links: Local Government Act 1995 - s 3.58 Disposal of Property.
 Local Government (Functions and General) Regulations 1995 - reg 30 Dispositions of property excluded from s 3.58 of the Act.
 Asset Management Policy.
 Record Keeping: Delegations exercised are to be recorded in the Town's document management system.